 Association of American Universities.
 Report on Individual and Institutional Financial Conflict of Interest, Washington, DC: AAU, 2001.
-(PDF)
+(Link)

 Food and Drug Administration.
 Guidance: Financial Disclosure by Clinical Investigators, Washington, DC: FDA, 2001.
 (Link)

 Office for Human Research Protections.
 Public Health Service.
 2004 Final Guidance: Financial Relationships and Interests in Research Involving Human Subjects: Guidance for Human Subject Protections, Washington, DC: OHRP, 2001.
-(PDF)
+(Link)

 Council on Government Relations.
-Recognizing and Managing Personal Conflicts of Interest, Washington, DC: COGR, 2002.
-(PDF)
+Recognizing and Managing Personal Conflicts of Interest, Washington, DC: COGR, 2002. ( PDF (pdf 351.99 kB))